Alisa Ballard Lin

 Teaching

-• Introduction to Slavic and East European Literature and Culture (Slavic 2345)
+- Introduction to Czech Literature and Culture (Slavic 2345)

 That Third Guy: A Comedy from the Stalinist 1930s with Essays on Theater, translated and edited by Alisa Ballard Lin, foreword by Caryl Emerson (University of Wisconsin Press, 2018)